Playa del Rey, Los Angeles: Economy

 As Playa del Rey is located in the heart of the Silicon Beach, the economy has become largely driven by the tech sector.
 The neighborhood is also home to a large number of airline and aerospace employees, owing to its proximity to LAX.
 The vast majority of land in Playa del Rey is zoned for residential purposes only.
 It is known for its large ocean-view estates, but the bulk of the population lives in the eastern portion, which is densely developed with apartment and condominium complexes.
 Only portions of Manchester Avenue, Pershing Drive and Culver Boulevard have businesses—mainly restaurants and a pharmacy—and offices mixed in with residential buildings.

 Government and infrastructure

 Los Angeles Fire Department Station 5 (Westchester/LAX Area) is in the area.

 Los Angeles Police Department operates the Pacific Community Police Station at 12312 Culver Boulevard, 90066, serving the neighborhood.

 The Los Angeles County Department of Health Services SPA 5 West Area Health Office serves Playa del Rey.

-Playa del Rey lies entirely within the 11th council district of Los Angeles, and is represented on the city council by Mike Bonin.
+Playa del Rey lies entirely within the 11th council district of Los Angeles, and is represented on the city council by Traci Park.